Smallibs/pilin/README.md

 ## A taste of Pilin

-In this section we show how the `Functor` abstraction is design.
+In this section we show how the `Functor` abstraction can be designed.

 ### Functor design

-First we use `object` in order to have a simple namespacing.
-Then, a first interface named `Core` is proposed with the minimal set of functions required.
-In addition, two implementations are proposed for `Operation` and `Infix` expressed thanks to the `Core`.
-The first one contains additional functions when the second proposes an infix version of `Core` functions using OOP capabilities.
+First, we use `object` to have a simple namespacing.
+Then, a first interface named `Core` is proposed with the the minimal set of required functions.
+Furthermore, two implementations are proposed for `Operation` and `Infix`, expressed through `Core`.
+The second one is expressed through `Core`.
+The first one contains additional functions, while the second one proposes an infix version of `Core` functions using the OOP capabilities.

 ```kotlin
 object Functor {